For about two years, I struggled with my inner daemons on my own.

 I had some really rough patches during my recovery.
 In those times, it was especially important to offer both space and support.
 How did you go about this in particular difficult situation?

-Hmm I disagree, that’s essentially saying you’re incapable of being in a loving relationship if you don’t love yourself first.
-I definitely do think you can be in a fundamentally strong relationship whilst still dealing with your own daemons.
+Hmm I disagree, that’s like saying you’re unlovable if you don’t love yourself first.
+I definitely do think you can be in a loving relationship whilst still dealing with your own daemons.
 In the end for a loving relationship to work, two people must be willing to help each other through their weaknesses and this is what makes a relationship strong.
 That being said, once you do accept yourself with all the weaknesses and strengths, it obviously has a positive ripple effect and the relationship will start to flow more easily and carefree.

 Lastly, what advice could you give to anyone reading this who’s currently in a relationship with someone who’s struggling with an eating disorder?
 Any words or wisdom you’d like to share?